garrandall/popular-music-data/tracks/hot-mess-cobra-starship.md

 No, that ain't your style

 You think you're hot shit
-Ooh I love it, I love it, I love it
+Oh I love it, I love it, I love it
 Yeah, yeah
 Stumbling but yeah, you're still looking hella fine Keep doing what you're doing and I'ma make you mine